 Brent and WTI crude oil

-The rise in the crude oil spreads benefits US crude oil refining companies like Marathon Petroleum (MPC), Tesoro (TSO), and Valero Energy (VLO) because they pay less than the global benchmark crude oil price.
-These stocks account for 7.12% of ETFs like the Select Sector SPDR Fund ETF (XLE).
+The wider spreads benefit US refiners like Marathon Petroleum (MPC), Tesoro (TSO), and Valero Energy (VLO).
+They account for 7.12% of ETFs like the Select Sector SPDR Fund ETF (XLE).
 In contrast, a narrow spread benefits US crude oil producers.
-The roller coaster ride of crude oil prices also impacts oil and gas ETFs like XLE and the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+Volatility in the crude oil market also impacts ETFs like the Select Sector SPDR Fund ETF (XLE) and the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).

 WTI is the US benchmark for crude oil.
-WTI crude oil is priced at Cushing, Oklahoma—the futures contract delivery point for NYMEX crude oil.
-WTI is the receiving price for oil producers in the US.
+It’s priced at Cushing, Oklahoma—the futures contracts delivery point for NYMEX crude oil.
+WTI is the receiving price of oil producers in the US.
 Likewise, Brent crude oil is the international benchmark for crude oil.
 Brent oil represents the receiving price of international oil producers.